March 25, 2024

 What is an OCPP status?

-The status is reported by the charger in real time whenever it changes, so that the CMS has an up to date view of what is currently happening with the charger.
+The status is reported by the charger in real time whenever it changes, so the CMS has an up-to-date view of what is currently happening with the charger.
 OCPP status messages can also include additional data like error codes.

 What are all of the different OCPP statuses and what do they mean?

 There are 9 possible statuses in the OCPP specification.
-Here’s an explanation of what each one means:
+Here's what each one means:

 • Available: No vehicle is plugged in to the port, and it's available for a new vehicle to plug in.